by-jp/www.byjp.me/content/notes/twitter/6762566472/index.md

 - imported
 - from-twitter
 ---
 Wow.
 First one into work.
 At midday.
-Also: snow\!
+Also: snow!